 Just look at all these Tweets!
 It turns out you guys are all stressed out?!

 Who knew?
 Well, you all knew, that is for sure.
 And I knew.
-And last month, the American Psychological Association came out with a big report on Teen Stress that made the news.
+A while ago, the American Psychological Association came out with a big report on Teen Stress that made the news.
 All the headlines said: “Teen stress approaches that of adults” and that went out all over the news outlets.
 So probably now, the adults around you know a bit more about teen stress too.

 I think often adults forget how stressful being a teen can be.
 In fact, I have heard time and time again from young people such as you, that adults really don't "get" or believe teen stress exists to the degree that it does.
 And as a result adults sometimes aren’t as sympathetic to your stress level as you’d like.
 But that is because all of life is stressful, so the adults around you are dealing with their own stress.
 And because all of life is stressful, it is really important to understand stress and to learn good and healthy coping mechanisms that work for you.

 And that is what this post is all about.
 We'll go into exactly what stress is, what it feels like, is it stress or anxiety, and finally, what tools can help you manage your stress.

 Now, if you are feeling so stressed that you are worried about hurting yourself, the Suicide Prevention Hotline is there for you: 1-800-273-TALK.
 Your doctor can help you, your family, your friends, and your school counselors and nurses.
 Just reach out for help – there are people in your life that really want to help you!

 Moving on…..
 This video from the BBC is great at describing what stress is.